atharvacc/c2GAN/README.md

 * NVIDIA GPU + cuda

 ## Building environment
-We recommend configuring a new environment on our machine.
+We recommend configuring a new environment on our machine to avoid version conflicts of some packages.
 * Build anaconda environment
 ```
 $ conda create -n ccgan python=3.6
 ```